 Best of all, the ruling foreign war machines of the US, Israel, Saudi Arabia and NATO are now far better justified to dictate and destroy.
 They are blaming Iran and Russia, or worse, the oppressed for what they are doing.
 Without showing any sense of shame and remorse, they are even projecting the sectarian “Shiite” labels on the popular uprising of the poor in Yemen against a corrupt US-Saudi puppet regime.

 One object alone is achieved though: Peoples of the region can be silenced by drones, unending murder, mayhem and terror in imposed civil wars; and resources of the region can then be predated without sovereign social defenses or unity of collective life purpose – the ultimate target of every US-led aggression and regime-change campaign.
 As long as this is the program and there is no exception to it, Syria, Iraq, Yemen, and Libya will never see their elected governments able to fully execute their functions in the interest of their citizens, let alone positively affect the enjoyment of basic human rights.

-Posted by GPD on February 23, 2017, With 1411 Reads Filed under Investigations.
+Posted by GPD on February 23, 2017, With 1416 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.